 Reasons to buy

-RRP: $390 / £238 | A classic shirt dress that you’ll be able to wear for work and play—just sling over the best blazer for extra polish.
-The monochrome palette makes it easy to style, just add one of Kate’s go-to shoes—a pair of nude courts.
+RRP: $640 / £348 | A classic and classy silk shirt dress that you’ll be able to wear for work and play, just sling over a tailored blazer for added polish.
+The neutral tone makes it super easy to style, just add one of Kate’s go-to shoes; a pair of classic courts.

 What to buy from Reiss…